trust-mfn-berlin/animals-as-objects/vault/story.inventory-books.md

 <!-- (Abbildung der Inventarbücher z.B. auf einem Tisch aufgestapelt) -->

 In the Zoological Teaching Collection of the Humboldt-Universität zu Berlin, there are historical inventory books that employees began the year the collection was founded, in 1884, to keep ongoing records of the collection’s holdings.
-Today they provide insights into the work performed to order the collection and contain exciting information about the [[history of the zoological collection|story.history-of-the-zoological-teaching-collection]].
+Today they provide insights into the work performed to order the collection and contain exciting information about the [[history of the Zoological Collection|story.history-of-the-zoological-teaching-collection]].
 The teaching collection belonged to the university’s Zoological Institute, which was also founded in 1884 with a focus on academic teaching, which made it unlike other natural history institutions at the time, for example, the Zoological Museum, which primarily served research purposes.

 A total of eight inventories, each of which was assigned a Roman numeral, listed the institute’s complete collection holdings, from specimens, models, and wall charts all the way to instruments and furnishings.
 They were large, cumbersome books that recorded information over hundreds of pages.
 The knowledge about the items in the collection written down here is structured by a preprinted table that bears the titles of various categories, which differ depending on the inventory.
 Three of the inventory books – Inventory of Specimens Chap.
 V(1), V(2), and VII – were dedicated to animal specimens alone, which, alongside models made from [[plastic|material.somsoplast-plastic-animal-models]] and [[papier mâché|material.silkworm-in-papier-mache]], as well as wall charts, were particularly relevant to teaching.
 Structured chronologically by running numbers, they list items from the period 1884-1943.
-Once a specimen made its way into the teaching collection, it was assigned a number, and institute employees noted down information like “description”, “location”, “preservation”, “acquisition”, “number”, and “price” in the assigned columns.
+Once a specimen made its way into the teaching collection, it was assigned a number, and institute employees noted down information like ‘description’, ‘location’, ‘preservation’, ‘acquisition’, ‘number’, and ‘price’ in the assigned columns.

 <figure>